Weekdays 9:30am - 7pm.

 HYPERPIGMENTATION TREATMENT: AMARIS B. CLINIC’S CUSTOMISED APPROACH

 There are various types of hyperpigmentation, and they do not all respond to the same treatment.
 A correct diagnosis is essential in the prescription of the right treatment.
-At Amaris B. Clinic, we practise personalised medicine, where we tailor your treatment, based on your unique skin condition, according to skin goal and progress.

 Tailored to your skin

-When you embark on the skin transformation journey with us, you can be assured that our doctor will only recommend treatments based on what you need clinically to optimally treat your hyperpigmentation.
+Be assured that our doctor will only recommend treatments based on what you need clinically to optimally treat your hyperpigmentation.

-Our doctor may propose a combination of these treatments or one on its own, depending on the state of your skin health and clinical condition:
+Our doctor may propose a combination of these treatments or one on its own, depending on the state of your skin and clinical condition:

 During the treatment, a chemical exfoliating agent (with an active ingredient) is applied to the skin to destroy portions of the epidermis and/or dermis while promoting healthy cell turnover.